browserengineering/book/book/animations.md

 ```

 We can use `map` to implement a new `absolute_bounds` function that determines
-the absolute bounds of a paint chunk:
+the absolute bounds of a display item:

 ``` {.python}
 def absolute_bounds(display_item):